mel-project/melodeon-guide/src/getting-started/install.md

-# Install Melodeon
+# Install melorun

-Welcome to Melodeon!
-To start writing scripts and running them you'll want to download the command-line tool, melorun.
+In this tutorial of Melodeon, we won't start by deploying full Melodeon programs to the Themelio blockchain.
+Instead, we use a command-line tool to run and test Melodeon programs **locally**, called `melorun`.

 If you have the [Rust compiler](https://www.rust-lang.org/) installed, the easiest way is simply the following: